-Part of an equity security measured at FVOCI with no dividend income recognised during the year had been sold during the year ended 31 March 2020.
-The fair value of the financial investment at the date of derecognition was approximately HK\$26,727,000 with cumulative gain on disposal of approximately HK\$1,682,000.
+An equity securities measured at FVOCI had been sold during the year ended 31st March 2021.
+The fair value of the financial investment at the date of derecognition was approximately HK\$48,993,000 with cumulative gain on disposal of approximately HK\$32,058,000 was credited to revenue reserve directly.
+No dividend income was recognised during the year.